 The Austrian Mint is the official sovereign mint of the Republic of Austria.
 One of Europe’s oldest operating mints, the Austrian Mint issued the nation’s first official bullion coin series in 1989 with the debut of the Gold Philharmonics.
 The Gold Philharmonics offer 1 oz gold alongside four fractional-ounce coins.

-- Ships to you in a protective plastic flip or a tube of 10 coins, or a mint-sealed box of 100 coins!
+- Ships to you in a protective plastic flip, a tube of 10 coins, or a mint-sealed box of 100 coins!

 - 33rd year of availability for the 1 oz Gold Austrian Philharmonics!

 - Consists of One Troy ounce of .9999 fine gold in BU condition.

 - Bears a face value of 100 Euro backed by the federal government of Austria.

 - A depiction of the Great Organ from the Golden Concert Hall is on the obverse.

 - There is a collection of musical instruments on the reverse of the coins.

 Each 2021 1 oz Gold Austrian Philharmonic in this listing at Silver.com comes with individual packaging or tubes for multiples.
 Individual coins are available inside of protective plastic flips, while multiples of 10 gold coins come in tubes.
 All of the coins available here come in Brilliant Uncirculated condition.